BenWiederhake/steppow/README.md

 random variance can be really awful; and by buying more hardware, the process can be sped up significantly.

-In simple-pow, a single attempt still is not worth much, but random variance has bounds:
+In steppow, a single attempt still is not worth much, but random variance has bounds:
 By construction, the prover would need to guess the correct suffix bytes several times in a row.
 Likewise, hitting the worst-case only means that many hashes have to be computed for a single step.

-Finally, buying more hardware is not useful for simple-pow: Computing a certificate cannot be meaningfully parallelized, as each step depends on the previous.
+Finally, buying more hardware is not useful for steppow: Computing a certificate cannot be meaningfully parallelized, as each step depends on the previous.
 Computing a step cannot be meaningfully parallelized, because the expected number of hashes for a single step already is so low that the synchronization overhead